Pat Neshek, Relief Pitcher, Colorado Rockies

 College: Butler University

-Pat Neshek, relief pitcher for the Philadelphia Phillies, was first drafted in 1999 by the Minnesota Twins but he didn't sign with them.
+Pat Neshek, relief pitcher for the Colorado Rockies, was first drafted in 1999 by the Minnesota Twins but he didn't sign with them.
 Three years later, they drafted him again and he signed with them.
 He played in the Twins' minor league system from 2002 through part of 2006.

 Neshek first joined the Twins for 32 games in 2006.
 He finished the season with a 2.19 ERA in 37.0 innings.
 The following season, he had career highs in games played (74), innings pitched (70.1), and strikeouts (74 to 27 walks).
 He finished the 2007 season with a 2.94 ERA.